 Most teams come into the build with a model already chosen.
 Usually the frontier model of whichever vendor sold them their last engagement.
-The eval does not care which vendor was in the room.
-The eval cares which model passes.
+The eval does not care which vendor was in the room — only which model passes.

 The matrix we run, not the matrix we read about